AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/microsoft-dynamics-365-modules.md

  <tbody>
   <tr>
    <td role="rowheader">Connection</td>
-   <td> <p>For instructions about connecting your Microsoft Dynamics 365 account to <span>Workfront Fusion</span>, see <a href="#connect" class="MCXref xref">Connect Microsoft Dynamics 365 to Workfront Fusion</a> in this article. </p> </td>
+   <td> <p>For instructions about connecting your Microsoft Dynamics 365 account to Workfront Fusion, see <a href="#connect" class="MCXref xref">Connect Microsoft Dynamics 365 to Workfront Fusion</a> in this article. </p> </td>
   </tr> Entity Type Select the type of entity that you want the module to update.
 Property fields In these fields, enter the value that you want the work item to have for a given property.
 Available fields depend on the entity type.
 ID Enter or map the unique Microsoft Dynamics 365 ID of the record that you want the module to update.
  </tbody>
 </table>

 ### Search Records

-This search module looks for `records in an object` in `Microsoft Dynamics 365` that match the search query you specify.
-You can map `this information` in subsequent modules in the scenario.
+This search module looks for records in an object in Microsoft Dynamics 365 that match the search query you specify.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.